Definition

 • Context managers: ensure that agents have access to the right information at the right time.
 They curate knowledge bases, maintain data pipelines, and manage external integrations.

-Crucially, clusters organise around contexts or nodes not traditional departments.
-Instead of having one marketing department serving the entire organisation, a Hybrid Intelligence structure may deploy multiple specialised clusters: one for lead generation, one for customer retention, one for brand amplification.
-Each cluster operates under its own policy bundle handles its own data, and deploys its own agent fleets.
-This structure mirrors how modern software systems scale.
-Monolithic applications break into microservices to enable independent evolution and scaling.
-Hybrid Intelligence applies the same principle to work itself.
+Clusters organise around contexts or nodes, not traditional departments.
+[5] Instead of one marketing department serving the entire organisation, a Hybrid Intelligence structure deploys multiple specialised clusters: one for lead generation, one for customer retention, one for brand amplification.
+Each operates under its own policy bundle and deploys its own agent fleets.

 The shift from departmental to contextual organisation redefines accountability.
-In traditional structures, a department head answers for output volume and efficiency.
-In Hybrid Intelligence, the cluster lead answers for outcome quality policy adherence, and system resilience.
-This requires new competencies.
+The cluster lead answers for outcome quality, policy adherence, and system resilience.
 People managers must become context architects.
 Their primary lever is not headcount but policy design and agent training.

 Policy as Code

-Policy as Code serves as the governance substrate of Hybrid Intelligence.
-It is the mechanism that translates strategic intent into autonomous agent behaviour.
+Policy as Code3 Policy as Code3 serves as the governance substrate of Hybrid Intelligence.
+It translates strategic intent into autonomous agent behaviour.
 Without it, agents have no strategic alignment.
 They perform tasks, but not in service of organisational objectives.

 Policy as Code operates at three levels: